-‘Mersey Waste Munchers’ teaches practical food skills in a fun and supportive way which helps families cut their food waste and makes their budgets go much further.
-Since its launch in 2013, 100 percent of participants have reported reducing their food waste at home.
+‘Mersey Waste Munchers’ taught practical food skills in a fun and supportive way which helps families cut their food waste and makes their budgets go much further.
+Since its launch in 2013, 100 percent of participants reported reducing their food waste at home.

 As a result of the project: